ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 Here's how clients and servers work together:

 ### 1. Client Request
 * The client initiates the communication by sending a request to the server.
-This request typically specifies what the client needs, such as a web page, an email, a file, or a database query.
+This request typically specifies what the client needs such as a web page, an email, a file or a database query.

 * The request includes information like the type of service required, any parameters, and other relevant data.

 ### 2. Server Response
 * The server receives the client's request and processes it based on the service or resource requested.

-* The server performs the necessary operations to generate a response, which could be data, content, or an acknowledgment.
+* The server performs the necessary operations to generate a response, which could be data, content or an acknowledgment.

 ### 3. Data Transmission
 * The server sends the response back to the client over the network.

 * The client receives and processes the response.
-This may involve rendering a web page, displaying an email, saving a file, or presenting data.
+This may involve rendering a web page, displaying an email, saving a file or presenting data.

 ### 4. Interaction
 * The client and server can engage in a back-and-forth interaction, with the client making additional requests and the server providing responses as needed.